JakeSteam/blog-programming/_posts/2018-12-30-an-introduction-to-the-nasa-apod-api.md

 To return an APOD, make a `GET` request to `https://api.nasa.gov/planetary/apod`.
 Whilst the following 4 URL parameters are optional, your requests will almost certainly need a couple of them:

 - `api_key`: Using an API key allows you to make up to 1000 requests per hour.
-If you do not set one, you’ll hit quota limits pretty quickly.
-You can get one by filling in the [simple API key form](https://api.nasa.gov/index.html#apply-for-an-api-key), you’ll then be emailed an API key within a few minutes.
+If you do not set one, you'll hit quota limits pretty quickly.
+You can get one by filling in the [simple API key form](https://api.nasa.gov/index.html#apply-for-an-api-key), you'll then be emailed an API key within a few minutes.
 - `date`: This is the date you want to return the APOD for (in `YYYY-MM-DD` format), if none is set the latest APOD will be returned.
-Please see the “Limitations” section for more information on this.
+Please see the "Limitations" section for more information on this.
 - `start_date` and `end_date`: This is an alternative to `date`, and returns an array of all APODs inside the range.
-- `hd`: This specifies whether the image’s HD URL should be returned alongside a regular quality URL, and should be set to `true` or `false`.
-However, the API doesn’t seem to always follow this parameter, and sometimes returns the HD URL even if you haven’t asked for it!
+- `hd`: This specifies whether the image's HD URL should be returned alongside a regular quality URL, and should be set to `true` or `false`.
+However, the API doesn't seem to always follow this parameter, and sometimes returns the HD URL even if you haven't asked for it!

 A fully populated example URL is `https://api.nasa.gov/planetary/apod?api_key=xxxxxxxxxxxxxxxxxxxxxxxx&date=2018-12-28`, the response for this will be described below.